-- My nine-year-old son was diagnosed with Celiac Disease four years ago.
+- My ten-year-old son was diagnosed with Celiac Disease five years ago.
 He and my husband are gluten-free, so I often experiment with recipes for new gluten-free cookies, cakes, etc. And I always try to give gluten-free options in my recipes.

 - It doesn’t get much better than eating a ripe plum off my parents’ tree in their backyard.

 - I love how chocolate chips go from dry to wet as soon as they’re mixed into cookie dough.